FriendlyCaptcha/friendly-docs/src/pages/integrations/salesforce/index.md

 ### Lightning Web Component

-You can pass front-end configuration parameters to the `<friendlycaptcha-widget>` LWC as follows.
+You can pass front-end configuration parameters to the `<friendlycaptcha-widget>` LWC like this:

 ```
 <friendlycaptcha-widget